-Gratitude ISN’T about ignoring bad things
+Gratitude isn’t about ignoring bad things

 Nobody is suggesting that caregivers should suck it up and be thankful no matter how tough things get.

 Being aware of that helps you get a different perspective.
-It also helps you to see that things are not 100% terrible.
-And you know what?
-Sometimes that’s actually comforting.
+It also helps you to see that things are not 100% terrible all the time.

-1. Gratitude helps you become more optimistic
+1. It helps you become more optimistic

-Getting into the habit of noticing and being grateful for the good things (small or big) improves your overall attitude.
+Getting into the habit of noticing and being thankful for the good things (small or big) improves your overall attitude.

-Instead of getting into a negative spiral about what you don’t have, use gratitude to pay attention to what you do have.
+Instead of getting sucked into a negative spiral about what you don’t have, use gratitude to pay attention to what you do have.

 One of the best (and simplest) ways to practice gratitude is to keep a journal.

-The point is to give you a place to write down things that make you feel grateful.
+The point is to give you a place to write down the things that make you feel grateful.
 There’s no right or wrong way to do it.

-Here are a few suggestions to get you started:
+A few suggestions to get started:

 - Set aside a few minutes each day to think about and write down one or more things you’re grateful for.